 The main clearance work is planned for early September 2021 and will take one to two weeks to complete: this time of year minimises impact on our waterbird populations, avoiding key breeding and core winter periods, and means work will take place when water levels are low, increasing work safety.
 Work to construct the causeway to Hawthorn Island therefore needs to take place eight weeks earlier, in order to allow time for the constructed causeway to settle and be safe to accommodate the heavy machinery that will be using it for the clearance work.
 This means that the causeway construction, which will take up to five days, will occur in early July.
 The work will consist of two machines and operators and we hope it will not cause high levels of disturbance.
 We are aware that this timing is not ideal, as it will be the tail end of the bird breeding season but, on balance, have concluded this is the best available option for the work.
 We hope that by this time most chicks will be mobile and that any disturbance this year will be mitigated by the increased breeding habitat in subsequent years.

-We will update site users in due course regarding the exact dates of this work.
+We will update in due course regarding exact timing of this work.